Feneric/Minima/README.rst

 it is a fully playable (and winnable) game with its own backstory, plot, setting, and characters.

+You can play it online on the `Minima at Lexaloffle page`_ or play it directly through any PICO-8 environment by using the `splore` utility.

 .. image:: MinimaWorld.png
   :alt: Minima world view
   :align: center